 Freddie Owens shares his experiences during the ill-fated march to Landing Zone Albany during the battle of the Ia Drang Valley.
 His company was attached to another unit and was bringing up the rear.
 He credits his company commander, George Forrest, with saving them after the column walked into an ambush.

-Freddie Owens looks back at the devastation he faced at LZ Albany and balances that against the joy he feels when he sees the offspring and grandchildren of those who survived.
+Freddie Owens looks back at the devastation he faced at LZ Albany and balances that against the joy he feels when he sees the offspring and grandchildren of those who didn't survive.
 These are feelings that he tried, and failed, to express in written form.

 Freddie Owens reveals his most vivid memory of Vietnam, the desperate run of Capt.
 George Forrest right through the middle of an ambush.
 He also talks about the best and worst days of his tour.